 - If you are experiencing covid-like symptoms (runny nose, headache, cough, sore throat, fever, loss of smell or taste), please call to reschedule your appointment at 913-261-2020.
 Please do not arrive if you are not feeling well.

 - Masks are required.
 Please wear your own.
 If you are unable to wear a mask due to a medical condition, please call us before your appointment to make arrangements.

-- Please arrive only 10-15 minutes before your scheduled time, or you will be asked to return closer to your appointment.
+- Please arrive only 10-15 minutes before your scheduled time.

 - All patients and visitors will be screened with symptom questions.

 These efforts are designed to assure the highest level of safety and care for our patients and our team.
 Your health and safety are important to us and we look forward to caring for you.

 ARE YOU FEELING WELL?